-- you are developing sores, rashes, or ulcers on your skin
+- you’re developing sores, rashes, or ulcers on your skin

-- skin on your ankle or calf is changing color and thickening
+- the skin on your ankle or calf is changing color and thickening

 - your spider or varicose veins bleed

 Spider and varicose veins are the result of weak or damaged valves in the veins.
-When the valves do not open to allow blood to leave the veins, blood backs up and the veins swell.
+When the valves don’t open to allow blood to leave the veins, blood backs up and the veins swell.
 A number of factors increase your risk of developing this condition, including:

 - a history of blood clots